tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

-## Tezos Reward Distributer
+## Tezos Reward Distributor

 A software for distributing baking rewards with delegators.
-This is not a script but service which can run in background all the time.
+This is not a script but service which can run in the background all the time.
 It can track cycles and make payments.
 It does not have to be used as a service, It can also be used interactively.

 Design principals are:

-- Automatic Execution with no manual involvement : Run and forget
+- Automatic Execution with no manual involvement: Run and forget
-- Simplicity : Simple and intuitional parameter configuarion.
+- Simplicity: Simple and intuitional parameter configuration.
 Default values are ready for the most common use case.
 - Covering different use cases: supporters, special rates, future payments, security deposit owned by multiple parties, fee sharing among founders.
 Choose which cycle to pay and when to stop the application.
 - Traceability: CSV payment reports with calculation details.
 Logs for traking application lifecycle.
 - Testability: Dry for seeing results witout making any modification.
 Support for development networks e.g. zeronet, alphanet.
 - Safety: Payment logs for avoiding multiple payments by mistake.
-Lock file for avoiding multiple instance running at the same time.
+Lock file for avoiding multiple instances running at the same time.
 Shutdown handlers for avoiding application shutdowns in the middle of a sensitive operation.

 Features:
 - Reward calculations based on tzscan API.
 - Batch Payments
 - Email notifications
 - Re-attempt failed payments
-- Minimal configuration need, while having many configuration options
+- Minimal configuration needs, while having many configuration options
 - Written in Python.
 Easy to modify to suit custom needs